YS-Wong/JumpingBall/README.md

 # JumpingBall
-A little game which I made early.
+A little game which I made earlier.